 My fiance and other half of almost eight and a half years wrote this blog after a particularly hard day of trying to support me through my physical and mental health struggles.
 It’s honest and raw.
 I hope not only fellow thyroid warriors but also their other halves and friends and family will find this insightful.

-Written by Adam Gask, long time partner of someone living with Hashimoto’s, Hypothyroidism, Chronic Fatigue Syndrome, Adrenal Fatigue, Anxiety Disorder and Depression.
+Written by Adam, my fiance and other half of almost eight and a half years.
+Long time partner of someone living with Hashimoto’s, Hypothyroidism, Chronic Fatigue Syndrome, Adrenal Fatigue, Anxiety Disorder and Depression.